September 19, 2023

 Another way you can support abortion funds is by volunteering your time—many funds are powered by volunteers, and are always looking for people who can help out in some way.
 Anyone who would like to support a fund can visit their website (see a full list of funds in the United States here) to learn more about how to contribute.

 Hey Jane is a virtual clinic offering telemedicine prescription of abortion pills for medically eligible people over 18 years old and up to 10 weeks pregnant.
-After you’ve confirmed and verified that you live in a state that’s eligible for Hey Jane (California, Colorado, Connecticut, Illinois, Maryland, New Jersey, New Mexico, New York, Virginia, or Washington), you’ll speak with a licensed abortion provider through a secure messaging platform who will review your medical history and answer any questions you have.
+After you’ve confirmed and verified that you live in a state that’s eligible for Hey Jane (California, Colorado, Connecticut, District of Columbia, Hawaii, Illinois, Maryland, Massachusetts, New Jersey, New Mexico, New York, Virginia, or Washington), you’ll speak with a licensed abortion provider through a secure messaging platform who will review your medical history and answer any questions you have.
 Once you’re approved for medication abortion, you’ll receive your prescription in an unmarked package within 1-5 business days.

 Get more info on Hey Jane’s official fund partners on our Resources page.